gcallah/BookReviews/gerstle.md

 to overthrow the U.S. government.
 The riot was an ugly event in which many crimes were committed, but that is no reason to exaggerate about what took place.

+This is a somewhat infuriating book to review, because on the one hand, I believe that Gerstle's central thesis is correct, and that he has done an excellent job of showing that it is: there was, indeed, a New Deal political order; it collapsed under pressure from multiple source, and was replaced by a Neoliberal political order; and that latter order is now collapsing itself.
+Unfortunately, Gerstle has intermingled, amidst the evidence for this salutary historical thesis, a large number of partisan political points, which he generally fails to defend at all.